 Role Rotation

-Facilitator role rotation is the practice of changing roles within a team or organization to facilitate the acquisition of knowledge and skills in different areas, as well as to enhance employee satisfaction and retention.
+Facilitator role rotation is the practice of changing roles within a team or organization to help employees gain knowledge and skills in different areas.
+This approach encourages professional growth, supports employee retention, and can also improve employee satisfaction by providing new challenges and development opportunities.

 For instance, assigning distinct roles such as facilitator, note-taker, or timekeeper to team members for every meeting ensures that all team members have the opportunity to assume various roles.
 This also helps foster equal involvement and accountability among team members, making each individual a valuable team member.